Weight Watchers Recipe of the Day: Miso Glazed Pork Tenderloin

 - 1-1/4 pound pork tenderloin in 1 piece

-- ¼ cup white, yellow, or red miso paste
+- 1/4 cup white, yellow, or red miso paste (Japanese seasoning found in the refrigerated section of health food stores like Whole Foods)

 - Heat the broiler until quite hot and place the rack 2 to 4 inches from the heat source.
 (I used the broiler setting on my toaster oven.)